GasparyanG/phone_book/README.md

 {"status":"404","title":"Not Found"}
 ```

-* If there is any error detected while validating the fields the `422` error will be returned with appropriate message(s).
+* If there is any error detected while validating the fields, the `422` error will be returned with appropriate message(s).
 ```json
 {
     "status": "422",